Erlkönig: Settings to music

 The poem has often been set to music, with Franz Schubert's rendition, his Opus 1 (D. 328), being the best known.
-Probably the next best known is that of Carl Loewe (1818).
-Other notable settings are by members of Goethe's circle, including the actress Corona Schröter (1782), Andreas Romberg (1793), Johann Friedrich Reichardt (1794) and Carl Friedrich Zelter (1797).
-Ludwig van Beethoven attempted to set it to music but abandoned the effort; his sketch however was full enough to be published in a completion by Reinhold Becker (1897).
-A few other 19th-century versions are those by Václav Tomášek (1815) and Louis Spohr (1856, with obbligato violin; Op.
-154 No. 4) and Heinrich Wilhelm Ernst (Polyphonic Studies for Solo Violin), though his was essentially a transcription of Schubert's version for solo violin.
-Twenty-first-century examples are the pianist Marc-André Hamelin's "Etude No. 8 (after Goethe)" for solo piano, based on "Erlkönig".
+Probably the next-best known is that of Carl Loewe (1818).
+Other notable settings are by members of Goethe's circle, including actress Corona Schröter (1782), Andreas Romberg (1793), Johann Friedrich Reichardt (1794), and Carl Friedrich Zelter (1797).
+Ludwig van Beethoven attempted to set it to music, but abandoned the effort; his sketch, however, was full enough to be published in a completion by Reinhold Becker (1897).
+A few other 19th-century versions are those by Václav Tomášek (1815), Carl Borromäus von Miltitz (1835), and Louis Spohr (1856, with obbligato violin; Op.
+154 No. 4), Emilie Mayer (1870), and Heinrich Wilhelm Ernst (Polyphonic Studies for Solo Violin), though his was essentially a transcription of Schubert's version for solo violin.
+Twenty-first-century examples are pianist Marc-André Hamelin's "Etude No. 8 (after Goethe)" for solo piano, based on "Erlkönig".
+Neue Deutsche Härte band Rammstein, inspired by the motifs in this poem, created their song "Dalai Lama" for their 2004 album Reise, Reise.
+The poem has also been depicted by industrial metal band KMFDM in their song "Erlkönig" from the 2024 album Let Go.